 Organization can make a big difference when tackling a major project like decluttering.
 Without a schedule, your attention can drift.
 Distractions can quickly pile up, eating up your time and foiling your efforts.
 Also, make sure that your schedule is realistic.
-One professional home organizer estimated that it takes 20 to 30 hours to fully declutter a home.1
+Clutterfreenow.com offers a guideline on how long it could take to clear each area of a home.1

 …But Don’t Be Afraid to Take a Break